mmeest/Kotlin/README.md

 2. Extract the contents of zip file into *c:/Program Files/kotlinc/*
 3. Copy path: *c:/Program Files/kotlinc/bin* to System Environment Variables PATH: \
 4. Before running Kotlin, VSCode needs restart

+## Comments
+// this is one line comment

+/* this
+is
+multiline
+comment */

 ## Hello World
 1. Create new file named 'helloworld.kt'